MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 ANALYST Objects
 ===============

-Entities with geometrical information (vertices, cells, origin, etc) and container of data.
+Entities with spatial information used to store data.

 Points